Skip to Content

 Eucalyptus Plant Dying?
 Top 10 Reasons Why & How To Revive It

-The Eucalyptus plant is originally from Australia and serves as a vital food source for koalas, but it can also thrive in various types found in North America.
+The Eucalyptus plant, a vital food source for koalas, has its origins in Australia.
+Nevertheless, it has evolved to thrive in various environments in North America.

 Some varieties can be housed outside in Zones 8-11 and others do well as indoor plants.
 However, they do have some specific care requirements that make them prone to issues.